• Skip to primary navigation

 • Elotes Street Corn Salad - To enjoy this elotes recipe off the cob or chilled as a salad, use a knife to carefully remove the kernels from the cob after baking the corn.
 Place the kernels in a bowl and mix the ingredients and toppings.
 Serve warm or chilled as a salad.

-• Spicy - Add togarashi or chile powder to make the dish extra spicy
+• Spicy - Add togarashi or chili powder to make the dish extra spicy.

 Whether you make the corn on the cob or off the cob, store leftovers in an air-tight container in the refrigerator for up to 2 days after making the recipe.
 Do not reheat.